 Content that is not within the scope of the accessibility regulations PDFs and other documents

-Some of our older PDFs and Word documents that are due to be reviewed within the next twelve months do not meet accessibility standards – for example, they may not be structured so that they are accessible to a screen reader.
+Some of our older PDFs and Word documents may not meet accessibility standards – for example, they may not be structured so that they are accessible to a screen reader.

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they are not essential to providing our services.